Deploy an EVM contract

 If your transaction fails, try the following:

-- Make sure you have enough funds in your account, as shown in Step 1.
-If funds are insufficient, you may need to run a local chain from scratch or use Chiado faucet.
+- Check your balance to make sure you have enough funds in your account.
+If funds are insufficient, you may need to fund your key or run a local chain from scratch.

 If you encounter any other issues, please reach out to us in Discord or Twitter.